afontcu/afontcu.dev/content/blog/testing-api-calls.md

 Note: this article might help you with any kind of asynchronous operation, but they tend to be external API calls.

-Note2: this post assumes that you are already familiar with the [testing-library](https://testing-library.com) tooling family, especially with [vue-testing-library](https://github.com/testing-library/vue-testing-library).
+Note2: this post assumes that you are already familiar with the [Testing Library](https://testing-library.com) tooling family, especially with [Vue Testing Library](https://github.com/testing-library/vue-testing-library).
+I've worked on the docs, so make sure you check them out!

 ## Our amazing component